ansible/ansible/docs/docsite/rst/community/development_process.rst

 Making your PR merge-worthy
 ===========================

-We don't merge every PR.
+We do not merge every PR.
 Here are some tips for making your PR useful, attractive, and merge-worthy.

 .. _community_changelogs: